fstepho/insightcode-cli/benchmarks/README.md

 - Based on file size (≤200 lines = 100 points)
 - Function count consideration
 - Additional penalties for files >1000 lines

+#### Criticality-Weighted Scoring
+The final project score uses these 40/30/30 weights, but each file's contribution is weighted by its **Criticality Score** - a combination of:
+- **Complexity**: How difficult the file is to understand
+- **Architectural Impact**: How many other files depend on it

+This means a small, complex file with many dependents (like a core utility) will impact the final score more than a large, simple file with no dependents.

 ### Measurement Accuracy